-While the thematic base of Alex Thompson’s debut feature film ‘Saint Frances’ may sit within the familiar; the disillusionment of thirty-something life.
-His film transcends the usual comedy/drama tropes, by embracing a frank, honest and loving exploration of the female experience.
-While layering this with a brave and cutting dissection of modern neoconservative beliefs.
-Ensuring more than a few Trump supporters will collectively spit their popcorn at the screen in revulsion.
+While the thematic base of Alex Thompson’s debut feature film ‘Saint Frances’ may sit within the familiar territory of thirty-something disillusionment.
+His film transcends the usual comedy/drama tropes of the subject, by embracing a frank, honest and loving exploration of the female experience.
+Layering this with a brave and cutting dissection of modern neoconservative beliefs.
+Ensuring more than a few Trump supporters will collectively spit their popcorn at the screen in disgust.
 Ultimately this ensures Saint Frances walks a different road to any similar films.
 Dovetailing the female experience, liberalism, and belonging within a stunning screenplay from Kelly O’Sullivan.
 Who also plays the lead character of Bridget, a 34-year-old Chicago waitress.

 Like many people in their mid-thirties, Bridget finds herself caught between the freedom of her disappearing youth and the need to find something new.
 The adventure and excitement of her twenties now fading in a sea of disappointment and disillusionment.
 Where jobs offer no stimulation, education is a mere memory, and relationships remain trapped in a student haze.
 However, Bridget sees a potential escape in the form of a summer job as a nanny to five-year-old Frances (Ramona Edith Williams).
 While Frances’ two mums Maya (Charin Alvarez) and Annie (Lily Mojekwu) deal with stresses and strains of a newborn baby.
 Their busy lives desperately needing support in a summer leading to Frances’ first days at school.